inoubliwissem/BigDataLab4TalTech/README.md

  SecondaryNamenode
  jps
 ```
-At the slave machines we will see the next services:
+At the slave machines we will see the following services:
 ```
  hduser@master$jps
  NodeManager